wkumari/draft-vandergaast-edns-client-subnet/README.md

 8. DNSSEC Considerations

-   The presence or absence of an OPT resource record [TODO: Reference OPT] containing an edns-client-subnet option in a DNS query does not change the usage of those resource records and mechanisms used to provide data origin authentication and data integrity to the DNS, as described in [RFC4033], [RFC4034] and [RFC4035].
+   The presence or absence of an [RFC6891] EDNS0 OPT resource record containing an edns-client-subnet option in a DNS query does not change the usage of those resource records and mechanisms used to provide data origin authentication and data integrity to the DNS, as described in [RFC4033], [RFC4034] and [RFC4035].
+OPT records are not signed.

-Contavalli, et al.       Expires April 25, 2015                [Page 11]

-Internet-Draft        Client Subnet in DNS Requests         October 2014

 9. NAT Considerations